He has not left Me alone, for I always do the things that are pleasing to Him.

 The Sons of God keep themselves in God’s love through prayer.
-The Apostle Jude told us to pray in the Holy Spirit always, keeping ourselves in the love of God.
+The Apostle Jude told us to pray in the Holy Spirit always, keeping ourselves in the love of God (Jude 1:20-21).

 Prayer in the Holy Spirit keeps us in constant communion with God.
 This is the communion that was lost, when we were driven from the garden.
-John called this Spirit “a pure river of water of life” in the Book of Revelation.
+John called this Spirit “a pure river of water of life” (Revelation 22:1).
 The Spirit of God will abide with us forever (John 14:16).

 Remember My Death

 The earth shall answer with grain, with new wine, and with oil, they shall answer JezreelHosea 2:22